 - Bake.
 Bake until almost underdone, and no longer looking wet.
 You don’t want to wait until they’ve turned golden, or your cookies will be dry.
 Better to take them out just before and leave them on the hot baking sheet for a few minutes extra.
 Once they are firm, they can be moved to a cooling rack.

 - Frosting.
-Once the cookies have cooled, make the frosting.
+Once the Swig cookies have cooled, make the frosting.
 Combine the butter, sour cream, and vanilla in a medium bowl.
 Using a mixer, beat until smooth.
 Add half of the powdered sugar and mix until creamy.
 Continue mixing adding the remaining powdered sugar.
 Taste and add salt if needing.
 Drop a bit of red food coloring in and mix.
-Slather it on top of each cookie to enjoy.
+Slather it on top of each cookie and enjoy.

 5 star review